 “The eyes for vision, the nose for detection, the mouth for communication and the ear for instruction.
 All purposed with one goal in mind: meaningful development and defense of all we hold dear.”
 Woman is Key®.

-Over the years, he has been featured or interviewed in several medias including the following:
+Over the decade, he has been featured and interviewed in several medias including the following:

 - The National Library of Poetry, USA

 - Article in Balafon, the in-flight magazine of Air Afrique

 - Art focus in Black Ethnic Collectibles publication